felixroos/schattenspiel/hydro/README.md

 # hydro

-this is an experiment that tries to compile a [hydra](https://github.com/hydra-synth/hydra-synth) patch using [@kabelsalat/core](https://github.com/felixroos/kabelsalat/tree/main/packages/core).
+This is an experiment that tries to imeplement a minimal [hydra](https://github.com/hydra-synth/hydra-synth) in a single self-contained HTML file.
+The GLSL compiler is implemented with a stripped down version of [@kabelsalat/core](https://github.com/felixroos/kabelsalat/tree/main/packages/core).

 ## Examples